-&lt;sup>9 See Busch (2023), "SFDR Article 9: Is It All About Impact?"
+10 See Busch (2023), "SFDR Article 9: Is It All About Impact?"

-&lt;sup>10 See Busch et al (2022), "Classification Scheme for Sustainabl Investments"
+11 See Busch et al (2022), "Classification Scheme for Sustainable Investments."

 Berenberg Net Impact Model - Our Methodology

 We use our proprietary Berenberg Net Impact Model to comprehensibly quantify the positive and potentially negative impact that our portfolio holdings generate in relation to the four defined global challenges of Demography & Health, Climate Change, Sustainable Growth & Innovation and Responsible Use of Resources.
 We defined specific measures in the positive as well as the negative impact space, with which we aim to holistically capture the net impact of our portfolio holdings.
 For each holding, every impact measure is analysed individually and given a score, which is summed up at the issuer or company level and finally aggregated at the portfolio level.
 These scores are based on quantitative and qualitative measures.